tmdirito/CS350BlackjackPrj/README.md

 ## Getting Started

 1.  **Prerequisites:**
-    *   Visual Studio 2022 (or later) with .NET MAUI workload installed
+    *   Visual Studio 2022 (or later) with .NET WinForms workload installed
     *   .NET SDK
 2.  **Clone the repository:**
     *   https://github.com/tmdirito/CS350BlackjackPrj.git
+3. **Open the Repository in Visual Studio 2022**
+    *   Ensure that all files have been opened
+        *   Form1.cs
+        *   Form1.Designer.cs
+        *   Program.cs
+    *   Click the run program button and the application will launch in a separate window on your device.

 ## How to Play
 1. Select single or two player mode upon program launch.